- Open Access

 Electronic supplementary material

-Additional file 1: Separation of embryonic and crown roots based on the paper sandwich method (Figure1C and D).
+Additional file 1: 1C and D).
 Black bars indicate crown roots growing on top of the paper surface and grey bars indicate crown roots growing under the paper.
 A replicate represents one rhizoslide planted with one plant.
 (PDF 123 KB)

-Additional file 4: Channel separation and NIR lighting.
-A: Comparison of the conversion into greyscale images using either the blue, green or red channel or all three channels (grey).
+Additional file 4: A: Comparison of the conversion into greyscale images using either the blue, green or red channel or all three channels (grey).
 B: Images taken of roots growing on steel blue, Whatman blue, Whatman white or Sebio grey germination paper using NIR front or backlighting.
 (PNG 5 MB)

 Additional file 6: Thresholding done with four different thresholding routines.
 In WinRhizo either an automatic selection or a manual adaptation of the tonal value was chosen.
 In GiARoots the adaptive threshold and the double adaptive threshold were tested.
 Red circles indicate the loss of lateral roots due to segmentation and blue circles the difficulties to separate parallel growing roots.
 (PNG 2 MB)

 Additional file 7: A: Based on original images of the roots.
 B: Based on images of the artificial roots.
 (ZIP 361 KB)